hkvinge/hkvinge.github.io/_posts/2019-1-25-New_paper.markdown

 The *kappa*-profile can often detect these differences and use them to estimate which class an unlabeled point belongs to.
-The algorithm works very well on synthetic data where the two different classes are drawn from manifolds of different dimensions.
+The algorithm works very well on synthetic data where the two different classes are drawn from manifolds of different intrinsic dimension.
 It also is effect for detecting rare category points for at least one class in the Ecoli dataset.